CE Credit Instructions and Disclosures

 Which Sessions Will Have Credit?

-When available, the final session agenda will list the types and amount of credit under each session title using acronyms as defined in the CE Key.
+The final meeting program will list the types and amount of credit under each session title using acronyms as defined in the CE Key.
+Access the Meeting Program & Planner will be available this spring.

 Policies and Disclosures